NusaibaS/Real-Time-Mask-Detector/README.md

 ![alt img](./mask.jpeg)<br>

-It's simple project that detect the medical mask in RealTime by using Keras - OpenCv - Facerecognition Library.
+It's simple project that detect the medical mask in realTime camera input by using Keras - OpenCv - Facerecognition Library.

 ![alt img](./demo.gif)<br>

 # Summary

-There is 2 different CNN model.
+There are 2 different CNN models.
 One of them is come from FaceRecognition library which detect the face and return it's position.
-Other one is special trained model for classify image as with mask or without mask.
-An Image which we get from camera by using openCv, firstly enter the face detection model to get position of the face.
-Then, Crop the image and send to second model to get mask existence.
+Other one is special trained model for classify image as with_mask or without_mask.
+An Image which we get from camera by using openCv, firstly enters the face detection model to get position of the face.
+Then, Crop the image and send to the second model to get mask existence.

 # Dataset and Pretrained Model

-This dataset consists of 1,376 images with 2 different class.
-With mask and withoutmask.
-There is 690 images for each of them.
+The dataset we used consists of 1,376 images with 2 different class. with_mask and without_mask.
+There are 690 images for each of them.
 Dataset artificially made by Prajna Bhandary **[Linkedin](https://www.linkedin.com/feed/update/urn%3Ali%3Aactivity%3A6655711815361761280/)**.
 Thanks a lot!
 You can Download the entire dataset from **[HERE](https://drive.google.com/drive/folders/1cHLb3oX7gLRkrrnIMGbduVvFF2msok6z?usp=sharing/)**

 You can get pretrained model **[HERE](https://drive.google.com/file/d/1ZnNhitQjHcs0c-Ir_4KhJ3h96u6fC-7W/view?usp=sharing/)**